rafaelaudy/rafaelaudy.github.io/_posts/2015-10-23-angular-1-and-2-state.md

 ---
 layout: post
 title: Current state of AngularJS 1 and 2
+excerpt: What is the current state of Angular 1 and Angular 2?
+Why should you adopt Angular 2?
+How well do they perform against other frameworks like React?
+So many questions!!
+Read the post, maybe I'll be able to answer them. :)
+keywords: Angular, Angular 2, TypeScript, Introduction, Migrating, React, comparison, Rafael Audy, Rafael Glanzner, Rafael Audy Glanzner
 ---

 __Angular 1 has been around for almost 6 years.
 But what has it accomplished and until when is it going to be relevant?